-- 7.2 A license may be renewed prior to the date of its expiration in accordance with the provisions of sections 7.1.1 above, by submitting to the Director, a completed application form together with an application fee of ninety dollars (\$90.00) made payable by cashier's check or money order, to the General Treasurer, State of Rhode Island, or credit card (not refundable/non-returnable), for those individuals not exempt under section 2.3 of these regulations and establishing compliance with the requirements for licensure renewal as prescribed in section 7.0 herein. - 7.3 Any individual functioning in any classification after lapse of licensure shall be considered in violation of the Act and the rules and regulations herein and shall be subject to the penalties of the provisions of section 23-4.1-9 of the Act.
+- 7.2 A license may be renewed prior to the date of its expiration in accordance with the provisions of §7.1.1 of these Regulations, by submitting to the Director, a completed application form together with an application fee (not refundable/non-returnable), as set forth in the Rules and Regulations Pertaining to the Fee Structure for Licensing, Laboratory and Administrative Services Provided by the Department of Health for those individuals not exempt under §2.3 of these Regulations and establishing compliance with the requirements for licensure renewal as prescribed in §7.0 of these Regulations. - 7.3 Any individual functioning in any classification after lapse of licensure shall be considered in violation of the Act and these Regulations and shall be subject to the penalties of the provisions of §23-4.1-9 of the Act.